 If you are selected for a project by a U.S. Embassy, you will receive an acceptance email from the cooperating agency outlining next steps, including how and when to submit the required onboarding materials, when to contact your U.S. Embassy points of contact in the country(ies) of assignment, and when you can expect to receive your Specialist agreement.

 Note: Offers for Specialist projects with in-country dates of any length are conditional until you are medically cleared by a U.S. Department of State approved medical reviewer.
 You must submit a completed health verification form (HVF) by the deadline stipulated in your acceptance materials.
 Selected candidates who are not medically cleared will be notified, and the offer to participate in the program will be rescinded.
-To learn more about the HVF and the medical clearance process, click here.
+To learn more about this process, visit the Specialist Health Verification Form Overview page.

 Selected Specialists receive a Specialist agreement, not a contract.
 The agreement will be sent to you in advance of the start date of your project, but only after all onboarding requirements are completed.